the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-Everything is declared.
-As the last step, you have to use the ButtonWithLoading component, which receives the loading state as an additional property.
+Everything is defined now.
+As a last step, you have to use the ButtonWithLoading component, which receives the loading state as an additional property.
 While the HOC consumes the loading property, all other props get passed to the Button component.

 {lang=javascript}
 ~~~~~~~~